-A common question that I receive from Bowen EHS ASP/CSP class participants is: "when will I know I am ready to take the exam?"
+A common question I receive from Bowen EHS ASP/CSP class participants is: "when will I know I am ready to take the exam?"
 You don't want to wait too long because you want the course material to be fresh, yet you do not want to take it too soon, only to find that you're not ready.
 Here are some practical tips to help you make that decision for yourself:

 - Try to take your exam within three months of your review class so that the material is still fresh.
 If the class was truly a review for you, schedule the exam on the front end of this window.
 If you used your course to teach yourself the concepts and had done little studying prior to the course, aim for the latter end.

 - Have you made review notes and cards of all the Bowen EHS material?
-Studying the math alone is not enough.
+Studying math alone is not enough.
 Prior to taking your exam, you should be able to recall most (80-85%) of your study materials when prompted by someone else.
 Make yourself questions from the lectures.

 - Study your math.
 Make blank copies of the homework, final exam and optional final exams.
 Take them periodically without the use of anything but your calculator and BCSP formula sheet.
 You should be scoring at least 80% prior to taking your exam.
 Do the same with the study questions in the Bowen EHS® Member Center.

 - Do you know how to use your calculator?
-You need to know how to use the statistical functions (find mean, median, and standard deviation), the probability function (prb key) and how to enter log functions, at a minimum, before you take your exam.
+You need to know how to use the statistical functions (find the mean, median, and standard deviation), the probability function (prb key) and how to enter log functions, at a minimum, before you take your exam.

 - Teach someone else.
 If you really understand a concept, you should be able to explain it to someone else.
 A study group works best but a spouse, older child, family member or friend, etc. will also work.
 Many times you will have an "Ah Ha!" moment when doing this.